AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 - You need to have `rocmwmma` installed - Arch has a package or you will need to build it: https://github.com/ROCm/rocWMMA
 - You should then rebuild with `-DGGML_HIP_ROCWMMA_FATTN=ON`

-At the standard `pp512`/`tg128` tests, there is less of a difference, but w/o WMMA you take a huge performance hit using FA:
+At the standard `pp512`/`tg128` tests, there is less of a difference, but w/o WMMA you still take a big performance hit using Flash Attention:

 | Run         | pp512 (t/s)     | tg128 (t/s)  | Max Mem (MiB) |
 | ----------- | --------------- | ------------ | ------------- |